RanojoyGhosh/CodeAlpha_ImageGallary/README.md

 # CodeAlpha_ImageGallary
-Designed an image gallery website using HTML and CSS layout.
-Used JavaScript for navigation (next/prev buttons, lightbox view).  ● Add hover effects and smooth transitions.  ● Ensure responsive design for different screen sizes.  ● Bonus: Add image filters or categories.
+● Designed an image gallery website with hover effects and smooth transitions using HTML, CSS and JavaScript.
+● Responsive designed for different screen sizes.